This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - having the legal department conduct audits regularly (eg, the Okayama City Junior High School school excursion price cartel case, JFTC cease-and-desist order, 10 July 2009).

-In addition to the above, pursuant to an amendment to the AMA in 2009, the statute of limitations for the JFTC to issue a cease-and-desist order was extended from three years to five years.
-This will be further extended to seven years after the 2019 amendment mentioned below comes into effect.
+The statute of limitations for the JFTC to issue a cease-and-desist order is seven years.
 The statute of limitations starts from the date on which the company discontinues the violation.

 Payment order for surcharge

 The JFTC must order a payment of surcharge when it finds an unreasonable restraint of trade that relates to consideration (article 7-2, paragraph 1 of the AMA).
-The amount of surcharge is calculated by multiplying the amount of sales of the relevant products or services during the period in which the unreasonable restraint of trade was implemented (the maximum period is three years) by the surcharge calculation rate, as described in Table 1.
+The amount of surcharge is basically calculated by multiplying the amount of sales of the relevant products during the period in which the unreasonable restraint of trade was implemented by the surcharge calculation rate of 10 per cent.

-In 2019, the AMA was amended to enable the JFTC to calculate and impose an appropriate amount of surcharges according to the complicated economic environments.
-When this amendment to the AMA comes into effect (the exact date is yet to be determined but at the latest it will come into effect in December 2020), the maximum period above will be extended to 10 years.
-Also, with respect to the basis of calculation, new provisions will be introduced to cover certain cases where the company has obtained unjust gains due to the infringement such as:
+In 2019, the AMA was amended to enable the JFTC to calculate and impose an appropriate amount of surcharges taking into consideration the even more complicating economic environments.
+Under the amendment, the maximum period subject to the surcharge was extended from three years to 10 years (or more, if the infringement continues after the JFTC commences its investigation).
+Also, with respect to the basis of calculation, new provisions were introduced to cover certain cases where the company is deemed to have obtained unjust gains due to the infringement such as:

-- the amount of sales of the certain companies that belong to the same group as the violators and receive the instructions or information from the violators.
+- the amount of sales of the relevant products of certain companies that belong to the same group as the violators and that did not participate in the infringement but received the instructions or information from the violators (article 7-2, paragraph 1, items 1 and 2 of the AMA);

-If certain requirements are satisfied, a company that has not committed any particular violation, but that acquires a business that has committed a violation by merger, corporate split or business transfer, can still be subject to a payment order for surcharge; however, after the 2019 amendment to the AMA comes into effect, the same will apply even in cases where the acquisition took place before the merger, corporate split or business transfer.
+If certain requirements are satisfied, a company that has not committed any particular violation, but that acquires a business that has committed a violation by merger, corporate split or business transfer, can still be subject to a payment order for surcharge.

-The statute of limitations for a payment order for surcharge is five years; however, this will be extended to seven years after the 2019 amendment to the AMA comes into effect in 2020.
+The statute of limitations for a payment order for surcharge is seven years.

 Criminal sanctions are available for unreasonable restraint of trade.
 If an employee or officer of a company commits an unreasonable restraint of trade, the company may be punished by a fine of up to ¥500 million.
 Any individual who commits an unreasonable restraint of trade may be punished by imprisonment with labour for up to five years, a fine of up to ¥5 million, or both.